Copyright © Mary K Williams LCSW. All rights reserved.

 Mary K Williams LCSW

-I am a clinical social worker who has been a psychotherapist for 24 years..
+I am a clinical social worker who has been providing psychotherapy for 26 years.

 What to expect at my office

 Currently, my office is empty and clients are being seen remotely.
 I usually work out of a small office in a renovated house in downtown Fayetteville.
 It is a cozy and safe space and I miss it!
 Videoconference sessions happen over my secure office software.
 Sessions happen over the phone when connections are poor or the technology is otherwise frustrating.

 Licensed clinical social worker, AR 1752-c

 Certified in Telemental Health and Digital Ethics, 2020

 Master of Social Work degree, clinical program, Loyola University Chicago, 1996.

 Bachelor of Arts, English Literature, Austin College, Sherman, Texas, 1988.

 Ludlow, W. & Williams, M. (2006).
 Short-term group play therapy for children whose parents are divorcing.
 In H. Kadusen and C. Schaefer (Eds.), Short-term play therapy for children (2nd ed.) (pp. 304-335).
 New York: Guilford Press.